Performance Optimization and Characterization of 7-pad Resistive PICOSEC Micromegas Detectors: Combined Timing and Spatial Information of the Full Detector

 To reconstruct the hit position, we perform a charge-weighted interpolation over the pad centers:

 where $Q_i$ is the total charge recorded on pad $i$, and $(x_i, y_i)$ are the pad center coordinates.
 Pads with no signal contribute zero weight.

-The reconstructed hit positions $(x_{reco}, y_{reco})$ are compared to the averaged reference coordinates $(\bar{x}, \bar{y})$, and the residuals $(\delta x, \delta y)$ are computed to evaluate the spatial resolution.
-Both residual distributions are fitted with a Gaussian function, yielding a spatial precision of $1.19 \pm 0.003\,\mathrm{mm}$ in both X and Y directions, as shown in Fig. \ref{fig:spatial-resolution-residuals}.
-The values were extracted from Gaussian fits to the overall residual distributions, which represent the superposition of multiple event subsets corresponding to all different pad multiplicities, ranging from single-pad fits to events involving all seven active pads.
+The reconstructed hit positions $(x_{reco}, y_{reco})$ are compared to the reference coordinates $(\bar{x}, \bar{y})$, and the residuals $(\delta x, \delta y)$ are computed to evaluate the spatial resolution.
+The core of both residual distributions is fitted with a Gaussian function, yielding core spatial resolutions of $1.195 \pm 0.003$\,mm (X) and $1.197 \pm 0.003$\,mm (Y), as shown in Fig. \ref{fig:spatial-resolution-residuals}.
+The quoted uncertainty corresponds to the statistical error of the Gaussian fit, which is small due to the large event statistics.
+However, the residual distributions are not purely Gaussian: they represent a superposition of multiple event classes with different pad multiplicities and charge-sharing configurations, which generate non-Gaussian tails.
+The single-Gaussian fit is therefore used as a core spatial resolution estimate, while the tails reflect variations in charge sharing and event topology (spread from 1 to 7 pads) rather than intrinsic detector resolution.
+The influence of these non-Gaussian components is considered as a source of systematic uncertainty in the resolution definition.

 Fig. \ref{fig:spatial-resolution-number-active-pads} shows that after repeating the same procedure for different pad multiplicities, the best performance is achieved for events involving three active pads, balancing information from charge sharing with minimal charge dilution effects.
+The x-y differences observed for the extreme multiplicities are driven by event-topology selection:conditioning on pad multiplicity selects impact-point regions with preferred orientations in the hexagonal layout, and the corresponding residual distributions are more tail-dominated than the 2-4 classes.